cloudant-labs/slate/docs2017/src/api/authorization.md

 >	**Note**: An earlier method of generating API keys by `POST`ing to the `https://cloudant.com/api/generate_api_key` endpoint is deprecated.

-API keys allow you to give access to a person or application without having to create a new {{site.data.keyword.cloudant_short_notm}} account.
+API keys allow a person or application to access a database without having to create a new {{site.data.keyword.cloudant_short_notm}} account.
-An API key consists of a randomly generated username and password.
+An API key consists of a randomly generated user name and password.
-The key is given the desired access permissions.
+The key is given the wanted access permissions.

 When generated,
 the API key can be used in the same way as a normal user account,